keenlabs/KeenClient-Java/README.md

 [![Build Status](https://travis-ci.org/keenlabs/KeenClient-Java.png?branch=master)](https://travis-ci.org/keenlabs/KeenClient-Java)

 The Keen Java clients enable you to record data using Keen IO from any Java application.
 The core library supports a variety of different paradigms for uploading events, including synchronous vs. asynchronous and single-event vs. batch.
 Different clients can be built on top of this core library to provide the right behaviors for a given platform or situation.
-The library currently includes a "plain" Java client and an Android client, but you can easily create your own by extending the base `KeenClient` class.
+The library currently includes a "plain" Java client and an Android client, but you can easily create your own by extending the base `KeenClient.Builder` class.

 ## Installation